skyscrapers/documentation/kubernetes/service_mesh.md

 # Service Mesh

-We use [linkerd2](https://linkerd.io/2/overview) for service mesh.
-It might not be installed in your cluster by default, as we only set it up on demand.
+We use [linkerd2](https://linkerd.io/2/overview) as service mesh.
+We offer this as an optional feature, so let us know if you want to enable it.
 You can check if linkerd2 is installed in your cluster with the following command:

 ```
 kubectl get pods -n linkerd